ya27hw/DDAS/README.md

+# NOTE: main.py is not currently being worked on.
+It's only used as a reference before we switch over to mediapipe fully

 # Driver Drowsiness Awareness System
 This project is a driver drowsiness awareness system.
 Developed for the Samsung Innovation Campus capstone project.